Interview with William E. Badgley on 'Here to Be Heard: The Story of the Slits' (2017)

 From the press notes: "Here to Be Heard: The Story of The Slits" tells the story of the young women pioneers of the mid-70’s Punk era from a female point of view.
 Contemporaries of The Clash and Sex Pistols and the pioneering godmothers of the musical movement known as "Punky Reggae," it runs from the bands’ inception in 1976 to its end in 2010, coinciding with the death of lead vocalist, Ari Up.

-Interview with William E. Badgley:
+Interview with William E. Badgley

-WiR: Do you have ties to The Slits?
+Woman in Revolt: Do you have ties to The Slits?
 What inspired you to make a documentary about this band specifically?

 William E. Badgley: Of all the press we’ve received for this film, my favorite quote came from my mom.
-She’s a couple years older than Palmolive and Viv and about as far out of the demographic as you could possibly imagine: she’s Christian, Texan and Republican.
+She’s a couple years older than Palmolive and Viv and about as far out of the demographic as you could possibly imagine: she’s Christian, Texan, and Republican.

 When I finished the film I sent her a link and asked her what she thought, she paused for a moment and said, “It’s a film about freedom.”
 And that is the single most meaningful thing I could have hoped that anyone could take from the film.

-I grew up in pre grunge Washington State and it was brutal, it was conservative redneck culture and there were incredibly few ways to be on offer.
+I grew up in pre-grunge Washington State and it was brutal, it was conservative redneck culture and there were incredibly few ways to be on offer.
 People are pack animals and I understand that, and really I don’t have any problem with that except for when there are too few packs to choose from.

 I like to say that grunge happened because it had to, I think it’s a definitive common thread amongst truly vital music movements that they do more than create art, style and sound.
 Their ultimate offering is that they create another option for people to be who they are and I don’t think it’s possible to put a value on that, the gift is just too immense.